 New Elevations & Floor Plan

 In 2020, the Village Council and Staff worked with Urban Architectural Group and Dewberry Engineering to redesign the elevations and floor plans of the Future Marvin Village Hall.
 In March 2021, the Village Council awarded the contract to Randolph & Sons Builders to complete construction.
-Once construction begins, completion of the project is expected in roughly 8 months.
+Construction was completed in April 2022.

 Front Side (Facing New Town Road)